The Bird of Peace: Nixon and China

-Original Copies
+Original copies

 A total of two other copies were made before the molds were destroyed in 1974.

-The first copy was made for the White House Historical Society, finished in 1975.
-This copy was later loaned to a six-week exhibit in Russia, opened May 16, 1987 and organized by Helen Boehm, Raisa Gorbacheva, Vassili Zakharon (Russian Minister of Culture), and sponsored by Armand Hammer (longtime friend of Helen).
-During transit back to the U.S. and upon inspection, the statue was found permanently damaged, with one of the necks severed, and the feathers broken into hundreds of pieces.
+The first copy, made for the White House Historical Society, was finished in 1975.
+This copy was later loaned to a six-week exhibit in Russia, which opened May 16, 1987, and was organized by Helen Boehm, Raisa Gorbacheva, Vassili Zakharon (Russian Minister of Culture), and sponsored by Armand Hammer (longtime friend of Helen).
+During transit back to the U.S. and upon inspection, the statue was found permanently damaged, with one of the necks severed and the feathers broken into hundreds of pieces.
 Helen described the situation as "The Peace Birds are in pieces.
 They're completely busted.
 I've been crying for two days."
-The statue was one of half of 48 damaged in transit.
-The statue was packed by Boehm employees, shipped via Lufthansa and Finnair, arrived at JFK Airport, and was insured for an unknown amount.
+The statue was one of 48 damaged in transit.
+The statue had been packed by Boehm employees, shipped via Lufthansa and Finnair airlines, and arrived at JFK Airport.
+It was insured for an unknown amount.
 "One cannot place a value on them.
-They are priceless because they are not replaceable," Helen remarked further.
+They are priceless because they are not replaceable," Helen remarked.

-The second copy was later auctioned in 1976 for a wildlife benefit, selling for $150,000.
+The second copy was auctioned in 1976 for a wildlife benefit, selling for $150,000.
 The donor subsequently gifted the statue to the Vatican.
 At the time, this was the highest price paid for a porcelain sculpture.

-Present Day
+Present day

-Today, the original statue of swans reside at the State Gifts exhibit in the National Museum of China, viewable behind glass box to museum visitors.
+Today, the original statue of swans resides at the 'State Gifts exhibit in the National Museum of China, viewable behind a glass box to museum visitors.
 The only other extant copy remains in the Vatican City.